Skip to main content

 “Can I say something honestly?”
 She made him nod without looking up from his food.

-“I wished we had more days the first time…” He stopped picking his steak with his fork as he glanced at her staring back at him before she ate a french fry.
+“I wish we had more days the first time…” He stopped picking his steak with his fork as he glanced at her staring back at him before she ate a French fry.
 The fairy lights of the shack reflected on her glasses as her eyes twinkled like the stars in the clear sky they sat under.

 “Pardon?”
 Pratap’s throat was dry.

-“So was I. It was unexpected and I did not think we would meet again.”
-Pratap agreed as he felt the sea breeze felt salty on his skin and ruffled his hair.
+“So was I. It was unexpected, and I did not think we would meet again.”
+Pratap agreed as the sea breeze felt salty on his skin and ruffled his hair.

 “And…What did you hope to find?
 Wedding pictures?”
 She seemed amused.